prachisinghsherawat/Kapde.com/README.md

 # Kapde

-A fashion storefront built with **React, TypeScript, Redux Toolkit, Ant Design and Tailwind CSS**.
+A demo fashion storefront built with **React, TypeScript, Redux Toolkit, Ant Design and Tailwind CSS**.
-Browse a catalogue by category, filter and sort it, keep a bag and wishlist that survive a reload, and run through a demo checkout.
+Browse a catalogue, filter and sort it, keep a bag and wishlist that survive a reload, and run through a demo checkout.

-- Category browsing with filters and sorting
-- Full-text search across title, brand, colour and tags
-- Bag + wishlist persisted across reloads
-- Demo auth with a guarded checkout route
-- Light and dark themes from a single antd token file

 ## Getting started